Branches of Legislation: Senate and National Assembly

 SENATE

-The distribution of seats among different regions, including provinces, Federally Administered Tribal Areas (FATAs), Federal Capital, women, and Ulema/Technocrats, determines the elected representatives.
-However 2024, after the amalgamation of FATA in KP, the 4 seats of FATA were abolished.
-As a result, the current number of senators stands at 96.
-In addition, the April 2024 elections were conducted for 48 out of 96 seats, with a majority requiring 49 seats.
+Furthermore, each Provincial Assembly elects 4 women, 4 technocrats, and 1 non-Muslim representative.
+The allocation of seats among several areas, encompassing provinces, Federally Administered Tribal Areas (FATAs), the Federal Capital, women, and Ulema/Technocrats, dictates the selection of elected MPs.
+In 2024, with the incorporation of FATA into KP, the four seats allocated to FATA were eliminated.
+The present count of senators is 96.
+The April 2024 elections were held for 48 of the 96 seats, with a majority necessitating 49 seats.

-The 1973 Constitution outlines a system of government with a bicameral legislature consisting of the National Assembly and the Senate.
-The Senate membership, initially consisting of 45 members, was increased to 63 in 1977 and further expanded to 87 in 1985.
-The membership of the Senate was increased from 87 to 100 in 2002.
+The 1973 Constitution establishes a governmental framework including a bicameral legislature composed of the National Assembly and the Senate.
+The Senate’s composition, originally including 45 members, was augmented to 63 in 1977 and subsequently enlarged to 87 in 1985.
+The Senate’s membership was augmented from 87 to 100 in 2002.

 Provinces / TerritoriesGeneralTechnocrats / UlemaWomenNon-MuslimsTotal